The 8 Best Drum Machines For Guitarists (2024)

 - Very wide range of top-quality drum sounds, patterns, and effects

-- High amount of input-output ports
+- A high amount of input-output ports

 - 32 voice polyphony